11 Free Things To Do In Palma de Majorca

 If visiting Palma Cathedral and the neighbouring Royal Palace of La Almundania is on your to-do list but not in your budget, an afternoon in Parque del Mar could be your answer.
-This picturesque park offers fantastic views of both sights, without paying either attractions' entry costs.
+This picturesque park, with its large lake, offers fantastic views of both sights, without paying either attractions' entry costs.
 Plus, just look at!
 Talk about the perfect place for a picnic with a view.

 2. Go to the beach